sgoodluck/sgoodluck.github.io/content/posts/you-really-should-use-debuggers.md

 -   ****Conditional Breakpoints****: Pause execution only when a specified condition is true
 -   ****Change Variable Value****: Modify a variable's value during execution
 -   ****Restart****: Reset debugging session without restarting the debugger
--   ****Run to Cursor****: Execute until reaching the line where the cursor is placed
+-   ****Run to Cursor****: Execute until reaching the line where the cursor is

-## Let's debug in different editors {#let-s-debug-in-different-editors}
+## Debugging in different editors {#debugging-in-different-editors}

-For this next part, I'm going to setup a debugger for \`python\` and \`javascript\` in multiple editors.
-This should drive home the points that (A) debuggers are easy and (B) that you can use them easily.
+We are going to setup and use a debugger in `python` and `javascript` using the `terminal`, `vscode`, `emacs`, and neovim.
+This should (A) drive home the point that debuggers are easy to use/setup and (B) that you can use them in most contexts

-For kicks, I'll also generate some code in both languages that has a bug in it.
-Ensure that you have python and/or javascript installed.

-Now, let's get things setup.
+For this next part ensure that you have python and/or javascript installed as these come with built-in debuggers.
+Some languages, like `Go` require that you install a separate package such as `delve` to debug.

+### Setup {#setup}

+We are going to create a buggy `python` and `javascript` file and use their respective debuggers in different editors.

+To start, let's create our little testing area:

 ```bash
 # First create the directory structure